pstetz/Kaggle/in_progress/census/README.md

 # US Census Data ([Kaggle link](https://www.kaggle.com/muonneutrino/us-census-demographic-data))

-This is a Dataset of the 2015 US Census data estimate.
-Since there is no competition, this folder is just an exploration of the data.
+This is a folder contains an exploration of the 2015 American Community Survey estimate.

 The analysis is contained in different folders to try and stay organized.
+For an overview of each notebook, see items 2-6 in the Table of Contents below.

 # Table of Contents